-· system design;
+- · system design;

 - · control systems;

-- power conversion;
+- · power conversion;

 - · anchoring and mooring; and

-- · wave farm architecture.
+- · wave farm architecture

 The expiration dates for our issued United States patents range from 2015 to 2026.
 We do not consider any single patent or patent application that we hold to be material to our business.
 The patent positions of companies like ours are generally uncertain and involve complex legal and factual questions.
 Our ability to maintain and solidify our proprietary position for our technology will depend on our success in continuing to obtain effective patent claims and enforcing those claims once granted.
-In addition, certain technologies that we developed with US federal government funding are subject to certain government rights as described in "Risk Factors - Risks Relating to Our Business."
+In addition, certain technologies that we developed with US federal government funding are subject to certain government rights as described in "Risk Factors - Risks Relating to Intellectual Property."

 We use trademarks on nearly all of our products and believe that having distinctive marks is an important factor in marketing our products.
-We have registered our PowerBuoy® and CellBuoyTM marks and filed applications to register our Talk on WaterTM mark for a cellular telephone service application of our autonomous PowerBuoy system and our Making Waves in PowerSM service mark in the United States.
+We have registered our PowerBuoy®, Talk on Waterm and CellBuoym marks and our Making Waves in PowerSM service mark, and we have filed applications to register our Subseapod and PowerTower marks in the United States.